 As a tandem, these two catalysts will force the value of the yuan higher in the years ahead.

-Where to Invest: The FOREX market is fraught with volatility and requires a special account to execute trades.
-In lieu of that, take advantage through the WisdomTree Chinese Yuan ETF (NYSE: CYB).
+Where to Invest: The FOREX market is fraught with volatility and requires a special currency-trading account to facilitate trades.
+So in lieu of that, take advantage through the WisdomTree Chinese Yuan ETF (NYSE: CYB), which trades like a stock.
 Hold for the long term – two to five years – and look for 20% upside against the U.S. dollar in five years.

 Having dropped by more than 20% against the dollar over the past couple of years, the rupee is an absolute steal right now.